Goodenia atriplexifolia

 Goodenia atriplexifolia is a species of flowering plant in the family Goodeniaceae and is endemic to Queensland.
 It is a woody sub-shrub covered with woolly hairs, with elliptic to egg-shaped leaves with toothed or serrated edges, and leafy spikes of cream-coloured flowers.

 Description

 Goodenia atriplexifolia is a woody subs-shrub that typically grows to a height of up to 30 cm and is densely covered with fine, white, woolly hairs.
-The leaves are elliptic to egg-shaped, 8–28 mm long, 4–14 mm wide and sessile with toothed or serrated esges.
+The leaves are elliptic to egg-shaped, 8–28 mm long, 4–14 mm wide and sessile with toothed or serrated edges.
 The flowers are arranged in spikes 200 mm long with leaf-like bracts at the base of each of up to three flowers.
 The sepals are triangular, 1.0–1.4 mm long, the petals cream-coloured, 7–10 mm long, the lower lobes 2–5 mm long with wings 0.6–1.2 mm wide.
 Flowering occurs from June to September and the fruit is an elliptic to more or less spherical capsule 4–6 mm long and 2–4 mm wide.